Skip to content

 Multiple adjacent Accordions make a set.
 To make this set programmatically determinable and enumerable, use ARIA list semantics.
 Each individual <Accordion> must take role="listitem" and the set must belong to an element with role="list".

 Accordions commonly represent major sections of a page and are rendered with an <h3> heading element by default.
-Use the component prop of the heading slot props to change the heading level.
+Use the heading slot via the slots prop to change the heading level.

 Decorate the AccordionSummary with an Icon.